What is your business actually worth to a buyer?

 Buyers don't just buy revenue.
 They buy predictable, transferable, de-risked businesses.
 Here are the eight factors that move your number — and where most businesses have the biggest gaps.

-See how your business scores
+See how your business scores on all eight drivers.

 The Exit Readiness Assessment walks you through each value driver and gives you a clear picture of where you stand.
 13 minutes.
 No sales pitch.
-Just an honest look at the gaps.

 Working backwards from your exit.